WarnerMedia/aws-rotate-iam-key/README.md

 aws-rotate-iam-key makes it easy to rotate your IAM keys whether they be in your ~/.aws/credentials file or else where.

+This work is a deritive of https://github.com/stefansundin/aws-rotate-key.
+Added flexibility to simplify key rotation from within a shell script.

 # Features!
   - Single binary with no dependencies.
   - Runs on Linux, Windows and Mac Os